emctague/libcgame/README.md

  - Invoke `make install`

 You will now be able to link with cgame globally (`-lcgame`) and use it (`#include <libcgame.h>`) in your C projects.

+## A Warning

+If you're not a lazy ass like me you're FAR better off using SDL2 directly.
+I mainly just made this to simplify my own smaller 2D projects.